 Essay Assignments: For each module, you will have written assignment which should be sent to the instructor only using the assignments function in this course.
 The specific assignments with options for each chapter are located in the Learning Modules.
 At least three (3) textbook citations are required and each should include the page number and all outside sources should be documented.
-In the online version of the textbook page numbers are difficult to get, so as long as you give me the chapter and section (i.e. Chapter 9 section 2.4- that will be fine).
 See more details and grading standards in the Assignment section of the syllabus.
 Also, be sure to use the sociological perspective as described later in the syllabus.
 Late assignments are not accepted.
-There is an Introduction Assignment in the Introduction Module worth up to 50 points and there are 4 assignments at 100 points each for up to 400 points equaling a total of 450 points.
+There is an Introduction Assignment in the Introduction Module worth up to 50 points and there are 3 assignments at 50 points each for up to 150 points equaling a total of 200 points.
 Drop policy applies if you miss submitting any 2 assignments or fail to participate in discussions for any 3 weeks or fail to log into the course for 2 consecutive weeks or fail to submit work for 2 consecutive weeks.
 There is also a final assignment titled Letter to Future Students that is worth 50 points.